fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 * A "pending" list of CRC-32 hashes of all outbound DTLS packets that have not yet been acknowledged.
 * A "received" list of CRC-32 hashes of all unique inbound DTLS packets that it has processed.

-When an agent sends a STUN message, it includes the contents of its "received" list in a `META-DTLS-IN-STUN-ACKNOWLEDGEMENT` attribute.
+When an agent sends a STUN message, it includes the contents of its "received" list in a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute.
 This list MUST be included, even if empty, until the DTLS handshake is complete on both sides.

-When an agent receives a STUN binding request or response containing a `META-DTLS-IN-STUN` attribute, it calculates the CRC-32 hash of the embedded DTLS packet.
+When an agent receives a STUN binding request or response containing a META-DTLS-IN-STUN attribute, it calculates the CRC-32 hash of the embedded DTLS packet.
 If this hash is not already in its "received" list, it adds it.

 An outbound DTLS packet is considered acknowledged and removed from the "pending" list if either of these conditions is met:

-∗ A STUN message is received from the peer containing a `META-DTLS-IN-STUN-ACKNOWLEDGEMENT` attribute that includes the packet's CRC-32 hash.
+* A STUN message is received from the peer containing a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute that includes the packet's CRC-32 hash.
 * For a DTLS packet sent embedded in a STUN binding request, a STUN binding success response is received for that request.
 This serves as an implicit acknowledgement.

 ### For pairs that are in WAITING state